JanVerho/ConsoleAppReadCSVFile/README.md

 # ConsoleAppReadCSVFile
-StreamReader to read data from a CSV-file into a ArrayList
+Read data from a CSV-file

 Don forget to adapt the file path to the CWV-file location on your PC!